4bdulWadood/BasicTCPCommunication/README.md

 # BasicTCPCommunication
-A simple echo client using TCP.
+A simple echo client and server using TCP.